 This new program addresses Council’s vision of sense of community within a neighborhood.
 The City provides a kit containing everything a neighborhood would need to host a neighborhood movie night including a screen, projector, Blu-ray player, speakers and microphone.
 The kit is available for neighborhoods to borrow at no cost to host their own movie night.
 Neighborhoods select their date, venue (HOA or City park, block party) and provide their own movie.
-The City helps advertise the event with neighborhood signs, a postcard mailer and through social media.
+The City can help advertise the event with social media, neighborhood signs, and a postcard mailer.

 In today’s digital world, opportunities for neighbors to interact and get to know one another are becoming few and far between.
 The neighborhood movie kit allows neighborhoods to host a fun, easy event to bring neighbors together.
 The secret to the program is not the movie itself, but rather the opportunity to encourage neighborhoods to have ancillary events with the movie night designed to get residents to interact with one another.
 Neighborhoods can do a pot-luck dinner, or pot-luck desert, ice-cream social, beer or wine tasting and even a BBQ competition.

 Based on initial feedback, the movie program is a hit with neighborhoods.
 One resident reported, “This idea is so cool, I’m so glad the city is offering this.
 I love being able to walk with my family down the street to get out of the house, see a movie without needing a sitter and meeting my neighbors.”

 The Movie Chest includes: an outdoor movie screen, projector, Blu Ray player, tri pod stand, two speakers, two speaker stands, two extension cords, and cables.
 A movie manual is also provided to assist with set up.